JuliaRegistries/General/README.md

 If yanking is urgent, open a PR and raise it on the `#pkg-registration` [slack channel](https://julialang.org/slack/)

-For releases with actively exploited security vulnerabilities (i.e. malicious code) yanking is not suficient.
+For releases with actively exploited security vulnerabilities (i.e. malicious code) yanking is not sufficient.
 In this case, the release should be completely deleted from the registry and a new patch release should be issued.
 This is a drastic measure that breaks reproducibility guarantees and has never been performed as of April, 2024.